irad100/irad.dev/src/content/blog/proactive-security.md

 ---
-title: 'Proactive Security'
+title: "Proactive Security"
-description: 'The future of security is proactive'
+description: "The future of security is proactive"
-pubDate: 'Apr 27 2025'
+pubDate: "Apr 27 2025"
-heroImage: '/proactive-security.png'
+heroImage: "/proactive-security.png"
 ---

 ### The current state

-The current state of Cloud & Application Security is very much around reactive solutions, the *-SPM* buzz has taken over: CSPM, ASPM, DSPM, AISPM, you name it.
+The current state of Cloud & Application Security is very much around reactive solutions, the _-SPM_ buzz has taken over: CSPM, ASPM, DSPM, AISPM, you name it.

 But why did it came about?
 This is because one of the most difficult problems in the Security world.